-We believe the best way to learn about the world is to experience it, and we caught up with Janet who recently returned from a trip to Italy & Greece where she did just that.
+We believe the best way to learn about the world is to experience it, and we caught up with Janet who took a trip to Italy and Greece where she did just that.
 She’s a former Group Leader with our sister company EF Educational Tours who just traveled on her first trip with EF Go Ahead Tours.
 Janet led a group of friends and family, as opposed to students, on a tour through some of the most sought-after Mediterranean destinations.
 As a new Group Coordinator, Janet breaks down the process of transitioning from Educational Tours to Go Ahead Tours and what to expect when traveling with us.

 Tailored hotels and meals